panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ### Tidy up

-Noticed the *observeHandle*-variable returned from *cursor.observeChanges*?
+`cursor.observeChanges` returns a handle that we have stored in the `observeHandle` variable.
 We use this to stop the observation once the template has been destroyed:

 ~~~